poult-lab/daily-word/english_words_ learning.md

 [verb] He has been charged with assaulting a police officer. "to attack sb violently, especially when this is a crime"

-19.relative  [ˈrelətɪv]

-[adj] the relative merits of the two plans.

-"considered and judged by being compared with sth else"

-[noun] a close/distant relative. "a person who is in the same family as sb else" -relation [rɪˈleɪʃn]-

-D[adv] relatively  [ˈrelətɪvli]

-> "Relatively," "comparatively," and "correspondingly" are all adverbs that are used to establish a relationship or make a comparison between different elements.
-While they share some similarities, there are slight differences in their meanings and usage:
->
-> Relatively: This adverb is used to indicate a comparison between two or more things in relation to each other.
-It suggests that something is considered or evaluated in relation to something else.
-It highlights the degree or extent of a quality or characteristic in comparison to others.
-For example:
-> - "The rent in this city is relatively high compared to neighboring towns."
-> - "She is relatively young compared to her colleagues." "相对de"
->
-> Comparatively: This adverb is used to draw a comparison between two or more things, highlighting similarities or differences.
-It indicates that something is being considered in relation to a standard or benchmark.
-It is often used to express a relative degree or extent.
-For example:
-> - "The car is comparatively cheaper than other models in its class."
-> - "The company's profits increased comparatively more this year." "相比较de"
->
-> Correspondingly: This adverb is used to indicate a relationship or connection between two or more things, suggesting that one thing corresponds or matches with another.
-It emphasizes that there is a parallel or corresponding aspect in relation to something else.
-For example:
-> - "As the demand for the product increased, the price correspondingly rose."
-> - "The company's sales went up, and correspondingly, its market share increased." "相对应de"
->
-> In summary, "relatively" emphasizes the comparison in relation to others, "comparatively" emphasizes a comparison to a standard or benchmark, and "correspondingly" highlights a **parallel or matching relationship** between elements.
->
->
->
-> another explanation:
->
-> What is the difference between comparatively and relatively?
->
-> They are very similar.
-Comparatively is simply good for when you are making a comparison between two or more things.
-Like "Japan is comparatively safer than other countries."
-Relatively can be used for comparison but also as "basically".
-For example, you can say "This is relatively easy!".
-A comparison is implied, but it doesn't feel as direct as "comparatively".
-I use "relatively" often in conversation.
-I never use comparatively though.
-It's more academic.
->